clayne/hacktical-c/slog/README.md

 }
 ```

-Contexts are implemented as just another kind of log, which traps write calls and delegates them to the parent log prefixed with its fixed array of fields.
+Contexts are implemented as just another kind of log, which traps write calls and delegate them to the parent log prefixed with its own fields.

 ```C
 #define __hc_slog_context_do(_c, _fs, _a, _n, ...)